 Born and raised in Southern Italy, Regina joined her husband Christopher in devoting their skills to create Tangiers Group, their family business, where she is currently a member of the Board of Directors.
-She moved to Malta with Christopher and their daughter Maria Luisa and began to oversee the administrative and financial operations of the company.
+In 2008, she moved to Malta with Christopher and their daughter Maria Luisa and began to oversee the administrative and financial operations of the company.

 Tangiers is a growing organization that connects insurance products, emergency medical assistance, travel and claims management services to individuals and groups all over the world.
 The company operates a network of insurance carriers, field personnel and service providers across 52 countries in 50 languages, with more than 100 team members.